dieselfox1/fincommerce/plugins/fincommerce/client/blocks/docs/internal-developers/templates/block-template-controller.md

 ## get_block_file_template( $template, $id, \$template_type )

-This method is applied to the filter `pre_get_block_file_template` inside the WordPress core function `get_block_file_template` (not to be confused with this method from the `BlockTemplateController` class, which has the same name).
+This method is applied to the filter `pre_get_block_file_template` inside the finpress core function `get_block_file_template` (not to be confused with this method from the `BlockTemplateController` class, which has the same name).

 The order of execution is as follows:

-1. `get_block_template()` from WordPress core will execute, and attempt to retrieve a customized version of the template from the database.
+1. `get_block_template()` from finpress core will execute, and attempt to retrieve a customized version of the template from the database.
-2. If it fails to retrieve one, it will execute the `get_block_file_template()` function from WordPress core which will apply the filter `pre_get_block_file_template`.
-This is where we hook in to to return our template file, and trigger an early return to prevent WordPress from continuing its query.
+2. If it fails to retrieve one, it will execute the `get_block_file_template()` function from finpress core which will apply the filter `pre_get_block_file_template`.
+This is where we hook in to to return our template file, and trigger an early return to prevent finpress from continuing its query.

 During step 2 it's important we hook into the `pre_get_block_file_template`.
 If we don't, the function will check if the first part of the template ID (e.g. `dieselfox1/fincommerce`) is the same as the current themes ID (e.g. `twentytwentytwo`), which will resolve `false` and return `null` instead of the expected `WP_Block_Template` object.